 But organics have become a lot more complicated over time.
 Even the accepted definition of organic has evolved (and devolved in some ways) over time… for more complete information on what constitutes “organic” these days, please see my article on natural, vegan and organic cosmetics that goes into more detail.

 Did you ever watch those iconic Bugs Bunny cartoons where Bugs would always fast talk Elmer Fudd out of whatever he (Elmer) was thinking and get Elmer eventually to agree with Bugs Bunny’s viewpoint?
-It was funny in a cartoon, but not so funny in real life where society has somehow been convinced that organic is “alternative” and chemical is ”conventional!”
+It was funny in a cartoon, but not so funny in real life where society has somehow been convinced that organic is “alternative” and chemical is the ”conventional” norm!
 Ugh.

 I could write (and probably will!) a whole article on the capitalization of organics, because it’s such a shame (sham?)… but for now, I will just say that on the one hand, there are certainly more organic products available… and that’s convenient!

 We witnessed this firsthand when we lived in India.
 Being from the USA, we were accustomed to purchasing high quality Basmati rice easily in the States.
-But when we were in India, it was difficult to find, because that same basmati rice was considered “export quality” and was often not available on the local market because the farmers could make SO much more money when they contracted with foreign exporters!
-Which is a truly sad state of affairs, when average Indian citizens do not have easy access to their own high quality Basmati rice.
+But when we were in India, it was difficult to find, because that same basmati rice was considered “export quality” and was often not available on the local market.
+Farmers could make SO much more money when they contracted with foreign exporters, that they sold all of their product to end users outside of India!
+Which is a truly sad state of affairs, when average Indian citizens do not have easy access or can’t afford their own high quality Basmati rice.

 In the USA today, the original small companies that were founded by individuals with a strong sense of health and wellness have been systematically scooped up by multi-national corporations.
 The idea of ‘bigger is better’ truly has been ruling the day.